Skull Cultist Interview

 Marc17 - Spokane?

-Steve - Yeah, I got to talk to you.
+Steve - Yeah, I got to talk to you about that.
 Spokane, it's changed a lot since I lived there.
 And people there are lovely.
 Just lovely, act like super into it, super active, charged up.
-I can start a peasant revolution in Spokane.
+I could start a peasant revolution in Spokane.
 It's amazing.

 Marc17 - Okay.
 Last time we talked, you mentioned something about the industrial scene in Vancouver.
 Is that something you can talk about?